 the chain displays builds in order of actual execution, that is builds that start first are on the left.

 Clicking a build in a chain highlights the selected build and all its direct dependencies.
 This page:

 provides a compact representation of chains: if several top builds triggered the same chain of dependent builds, TeamCity displays one build chain with several top builds.

 has additional display options: Group by projects and Hide details.

 transitively highlights all the downstream/upstream builds when a build is selected in a build chain.

 From this page you can also:

 Continue a chain, if there are yet "not triggered" builds.
-Click the Run button and a new build will be started on the chain revisions and associated with builds from this chain.
+Click Run and a new build will be started on the chain revisions and associated with builds from this chain.

 Click to open the custom build dialog with build chain revisions preselected.
 This action can be used if you want to rerun some build in the chain.

 If dependencies are configured, you can view their details on the build results page, the Dependencies tab.
 This tab also displays indirect dependencies, for example, if a build A depends on a build B which depends on builds C and D, then these builds C and D are indirect dependencies for build A.